 Why take the test?

-- Recognise emotions - anticipate the social signals being sent by clients and colleagues in order to share information effectively, satisfy expectations and add value for customers
+- Recognise emotions - anticipate the social signals sent by clients and colleagues to share information effectively, satisfy expectations and add value for customers

 - Use emotions – be able to generate new emotions, which are relevant to the task at hand.
 This is an essential skill when handling heightened workloads or dealing with challenging customers or colleagues

-- Understand emotions – if we know why emotions arise and what actions people are most likely to take, we are well placed to manage teams and anticipate customer requirements and time lines
+- Understand emotions – if we know why emotions arise and what actions people are most likely to take, we can manage teams and anticipate customer requirements and timelines

 - Manage emotions – emotions provide information about whether our own goals or other people's goals have been obstructed or satisfied.
-Knowing how to use this information and apply useful strategies to embed the learning from this information is a vital workplace skill
+Knowing how to use this information and apply valuable strategies to embed the learning from this information is a vital workplace skill.